Reports

 -

-OpenData Primary Hierarchy - Use to see how HCPs and HCOs roll up within all the levels within the Hierarchy.
+OpenData Rollup Hierarchy - Use to see how HCPs and HCOs roll up within all the levels within the Hierarchy.
 This is a way to denormalize the hierarchy structure.

-These tables are available by default if Reporting on OpenData is enabled in your Network MDM instance.
+The tables will be available in the SQL Query Editor in June 2026.
+They are enabled by default if Reporting on OpenData is enabled in your Network MDM instance.

-For detailed information about reporting on data in the OpenData regional instances, see Reporting on OpenData.
+For detailed information about the required permissions for reporting on data in the OpenData regional instances, see Reporting on OpenData.

 Access the OpenData tables